 - Linkbuilding – increasing your domain strength through backlinks

-This is why we recommend working with a team that can offer recommendations and implement them as well.
-A team with an SEO trained developer will have a realistic understanding of what’s possible with certain CMSs and what needs to be redesigned to implement a fix.
+This is why we recommend working with a team of multidisciplinary SEO experts that can offer recommendations and implements them as well.
+A team with an SEO-trained developer will have a realistic understanding of what’s possible with certain CMSs and what needs to be redesigned to implement a fix.

 Common Mistakes of Single Approach SEO